beamjinn32704/Parser/README.md

 * ONE_OF - takes a list of Parsers and runs each Parser against a string until it finds a Parser that successfully parses
 * ZERO_OR_MORE - takes a Parser and uses it to parse a string _zero or more times_ until the Parser returns a failed ParseRes
 * ONE_OR_MORE - same as ZERO_OR_MORE, but is only successful if the Parser parses a string successfully at least once (hence, _one or more_)

+PUtil has two main functionalities: helping sequence parsing operations, and creating a shorthand for parsing.
+Sequencing Example:
+A parser sequence (in pseudocode) that could be used to parse the declaraction of a boolean variable (in the form of "boolean varName = booleanValue;") could be something like: ```SYMBOL("boolean"), SAT(new Pred(){return true if string doesn't begin with a string or =}), SYMBOL("="), ONE_OF(new STR("true"), new STR("false")), STR(";")```
+To use this sequence we, can use different PUtil functions, depending on what form we want to parse value to be.
+If we want all the parse values binded in one string, we could use ```PUtil.strParserSeq```.
+If we would like all the parsed values in an Object array, we can use ```PUtil.parserSeqNoBO```.